 With more than 100 RBIs; closing in 40 home runs and leading the league in a couple of offensive categories, he doesn’t seem like someone who should be retiring, even at age 40.

-While he has given every indication that this is his final season, there are many who can't seem to accept it.
-You would think from their reaction that if not playing baseball, Ortiz is surely destined for rocking chair on the porch of a retirement home.
+season, there are many who can't seem to accept it.
+You would think from their reaction that if not playing

-Just recently Red Sox President Sam Kennedy was asked on Sports Radio if he and team ownership had sat down with Ortiz and had “the talk.”
+asked on Sports Radio if he and team ownership had sat down with Ortiz and had

 But the questions continue.

-While I’m certainly older than Ortiz but nowhere near as financially secure, I can appreciate why he’s decided to call it a career.
+Ortiz but nowhere near as financially secure, I can appreciate why he’s decided to

-- There’s too many miles on his tires.
+- It’s a young man’s game.
+With one of the younger teams in baseball, Ortiz is clearly the old man amongst the kids.
+While it’s energizing to be around younger people in the workplace and elsewhere, I know from my own experience it can be challenging, as well.- There’s too many miles on his tires.
 When he approaches the plate, Ortiz is often described as “walking on pillows” because of the physical issues he has with his feet.
 While he has never been the fastest player on the team, it’s pretty obvious when he’s out by a country mile attempting to stretch a single into a double that he has lost a step or two from his already glacier like pace.

 - It’s too much work.
 The training; the roads trips; the time that it takes to get ready for a game.
 While baseball players are some of the most pampered athletes in the world, the grind over 162 games and more than six months has got to take its toll after all these years.